chetanreddyn/CS237A-Principles-of-Robot-Autonomy/README.md

 # CS237A-Principles-of-Robot-Autonomy
-Course Assignments and Project of CS237A at Stanford University
+Course Assignments and Project for the course CS237A - Principles of Robot Autonomy at Stanford University, Fall 2024.

 **Module 1 - Path Planning (A star and RRT star)**